 In addition to wanting to compensate for the Israelites, the mystics had the idea that at midnight the heavens open and favorably receive the thoughts, study, and prayers of those who remain awake on the anniversary of the Revelation.
 (Some promoted the legend that, as on Hoshanah Rabbah, wishes are fulfilled at that moment.
 The Moroccan Jews believed staying up all night guaranteed you life for the next year.)
 It was likened to the hours of preparation prior to a wedding.
-The chapter headings in the anthology used for study were said to represent the jewels used to adorn a bride prior to her marriage, and the tikkun process was the bedecken ceremony (when the groom verifies the identity of his bride and places the veil over her face), which precedes the wedding.
+The chapter headings in the anthology used for study were said to represent the jewels used to adorn a bride prior to her marriage, and the tikkun process was the bedeken ceremony (when the groom verifies the identity of his bride and places the veil over her face), which precedes the wedding.

-Through the ages, scholars have followed the tikkun, but among the learned who knew how to study traditional text, it was also common to devote the time to Talmud.
-Today, the tikkun might consist of a series of seminars on a variety of topics based on ancient or modem texts, Jewish history, or current events.
+Through the ages, scholars have observed the tikkun, but among the learned who knew how to study traditional text, it was also common to devote the time to Talmud.
+Today, the tikkun might consist of a series of seminars on a variety of topics based on ancient or modern texts, Jewish history, or current events.
 In Israel, the Western Wall is a popular site for the study session.
 In the United States, in addition to communal settings, a tikkun especially for children may take place at home, in which age-appropriate books and Bible stories can be the basis for activities and discussion.
 (There is no reason a group of adults cannot get together to study in someone’s home, and while you may not want to do it late at night, there is also no reason it cannot become an ongoing activity.)
 Refreshments such as cheesecake and coffee are usually served.
 Breakfast might follow a sunrise Shaharit [morning] service for those who participated in a communal study group.